EXCLUSIVE-NextEra Energy in $15 billion bid for Evergy -sources

 By David French

-Evergy turned down the offer in recent days and it is unclear whether NextEra will make a new approach, the sources said.
+Evergy turned down the offer in recent days and it is unclear whether NextEra will make a new approach, said the sources, who requested anonymity because the matter is confidential.
+One of the sources added that NextEra had no immediate plans for a new bid.

-An Evergy spokeswoman said the company did not comment on market rumors.

-The move shows how NextEra is seeking to capitalize on a rally in its stock by pursuing large acquisitions.
-Last month, NextEra was rebuffed by Duke Energy Corp DUK.N, another major utility it approached with an acquisition offer.
+The offer for Evergy shows how NextEra is seeking to capitalize on a rally in its stock by pursuing large acquisitions.
+In September, NextEra was rebuffed by Duke Energy Corp DUK.N, another major utility it approached with a takeover offer.

-NextEra's bid valued Evergy in the mid $60s-per-share, the sources said.
+NextEra's bid valued Evergy in the mid $60s-per-share, said the sources.
 Evergy informed NextEra that the price was inadequate, and that it also required a detailed plan to overcome regulatory hurdles to a deal, the sources added.

-Evergy's stock was trading Monday afternoon at $57.93, up 5.3% amid a wider market rally.

 Evergy solicited takeover bids earlier this year under pressure from hedge fund Elliott Management Corp.
 It attracted NextEra's interest, but Evergy decided last summer to remain independent.
 It is not clear what prompted NextEra's latest takeover approach.

-"As previously discussed... we conducted an extensive strategic review process, that process is complete, and our attention is focused on our Sustainability Transformation Plan," the Evergy spokeswoman said.

-The sources requested anonymity because the matter is confidential.
-NextEra did not immediately respond to requests for comment.
+"As previously discussed... we conducted an extensive strategic review process, that process is complete, and our attention is focused on our sustainability transformation plan," an Evergy spokeswoman said.
+NextEra did not respond to a request for comment.

+U.S. utilities are under pressure to gain scale through dealmaking, as they grapple with the swelling costs of serving a larger population, upgrading aging infrastructure and investing in cleaner energy production.

+Evergy was formed out of the merger of Great Plains Energy and Westar Energy in 2018 and serves 1.6 million customers in Kansas and Missouri.
+The company is searching for a new leader after chief executive Terry Bassham announced in August that he would step down.
+The Kansas City, Missouri-based company has also unveiled a standalone plan that calls for infrastructure investment and cost reductions.

 (Reporting by David French, Editing by Rosalba O'Brien)